StevenMcgrew/Flask_VehicleRepairsBackend/README.md

 <br/>
 <br/>

 This backend is built for an application where people can document their vehicle repairs and share their step-by-step procedures with the ability to add images for each step.
-They can also search for repairs that have been posted by other users. (*Work in progress.
-Not all routes finished.)
+They can also search for repairs that have been posted by other users.
 <br/>
 <br/>
 ### **API routes completed thus far:**